way5/tinyUPS/README.md

 - KiCAD

 ### - CONTROLLER<a id="controller"></a>
 **tinyUPS** is originally based on [WEMOS S2 mini](https://www.wemos.cc/en/latest/s2/s2_mini.html) board.
-However very likely it would work on another ESP32 boards with minor changes in firmware.
+However, very likely it would work on another ESP32 boards with minor changes in firmware.
 All the configuration you may need is in [platformio.ini](platformio.ini) and the UPS driver header file.
 If the communication interface of a particular UPS is not SPI, you need to create a new UPS driver and to change the PCB as well.

 <table cellpadding="0" cellspacing="0" width="100%">